Slipper Baths

 What Are They Usually Made From?

+As mentioned above, the original material used for slipper bathtubs was cast iron with enamel.
+This is still available today, although the stylised options are vastly increased to allow for a level of personalisation suited to modern bathrooms.
 Along with cast iron with enamel, acrylic and volcanic limestone are two popular choices for slipper bathtubs.
 Acrylic is an excellent retainer of heat, meaning that the bath water will stay warmer for longer, plus it’s a comparatively simple material to repair should something go wrong.
+On the other hand, volcanic limestone with resin represents an unparalleled splash of luxury for any bathroom.
+Again, it’s a brilliant insulator and it’s also a naturally durable material so there’ll be less damage from day-to-day use.What Style of Bathrooms do They Suit?

 Slipper bathtubs are freestanding, so they do require at least a small amount of space around them to fulfil their aesthetic potential.
 That said, relatively small slipper baths can offer a comfortable bathing option even in a small bathroom.
 Thanks to the sloped design of the tub, it allows the user to fully relax without the need for a full-sized bath and so it can be an economical use of space – and so can be the perfect bathtub for a small bathroom.